The steps to request financial aid and the respective deadlines are outlined on the coversheet to the Confidential Family Financial Statement.

 The CFFS is used to determine a student's eligibility for Thomas Aquinas College’s need-based Service Scholarship program (work-study) and the College''s need-based grant program.
 The CFFS is a fillable form.
 After completing the form, print it, sign it and send it to the Financial Aid Office by mail, email (scanned copy) or fax.

 The FAFSA is used to determine a student’s eligibility for federal/state grants and federal loans.
 It is also required of all U.S. citizens and permanent residents seeking institutional aid from the college.
-If you filed your 2015 federal taxes prior to completing your FAFSA you are encouraged to use the "IRS Data Retrieval Tool," available on the FAFSA website, to fill in all of the tax-related questions.
-(If you have not yet filed your 2015 federal taxes, use estimated tax information, if necessary, to meet application deadlines for the Cal Grant or institutional aid.
-Enter your final tax information later when your return is completed.)
+Beginning with the 2017-18 FAFSA, you will be using your prior-prior year tax return (2015 return) to complete the FAFSA.
+You are encouraged to use the "IRS Data Retrieval Tool," available on the FAFSA website, to fill in all of the tax-related questions.

 - FAFSA Online

 - How-to Video: How to Create an FSA ID

 - How-to Video: Seven Easy Steps to the FAFSA